Venice Climate Week 2025

 Massimo Perotti

-Massimo Perotti (Turin, 1961), CEO and majority shareholder of SANLORENZO SpA, revolutionized yachting by transforming the company from local player to global leader.
+Massimo Perotti (Turin, 1961), Executive Chairman Sanlorenzo, revolutionized yachting by transforming the company from local player to global leader.
 Acquired in 2005 (€40M revenue), he scaled it to €700M+ with 4 shipyards and 1,500+ employees.
 A sustainability pioneer (hydrogen, methanol) and collaborative design advocate, he’s a Knight of Labor driving the industry’s green transition.

 Pierroberto Folgiero